 The system/server module may contain one main system chassis or several chassis.
 The main system chassis/main system contains the essential components of a system.
-The Main System Chassis/Main System object action window has the following tab: Properties.
+The Main System Chassis/Main System object action window includes the following:

-- View the health or status of hardware components and sensors.
-Each listed component has a "System/Server Module Component Status Indicators" icon next to its name. 🗹 indicates that a component is healthy (normal). indicates that a component has a warning (noncritical) condition and requires prompt attention. 🔇 indicates a component has a failure (critical) condition and requires immediate attention. 🖤 indicates that a component's health status is unknown.
-The available monitored components include:
+View the health or status of hardware components and sensors.
+Each listed component has a System/Server Module Component Status Indicators icon next to its name. indicates that a component is healthy (normal). indicates that a component has a warning (noncritical) condition and requires prompt attention.

 - Batteries

 - Fans

 - Hardware Log

 - Intrusion

-- Memory

 - Network

 - Power Management

 - Power Supplies

 - Processors

-- Temperatures \
+- Temperatures

 - Voltages

-NOTE: Batteries are supported only on Dell PowerEdge x9xx and xx0x systems.

-Power supplies is not available on Dell PowerEdge 1900 system.
+NOTE: Batteries are supported only on Dell PowerEdge x9xx and Dell PowerEdge xx0x systems.
+The Power supplies is not available on Dell PowerEdge 1900.
 Power management is supported on limited Dell PowerEdge xx0x systems.
 Power Supply Monitoring and Power Monitoring features are available only for systems that have two or more redundant, hot-swappable power supplies installed.
-These features are unavailable for permanently installed, nonredundant power supplies that lack power management circuitry.
+These features are unavailable for permanently installed, non-redundant power supplies that lack power management circuitry.